Ruin0x11/dekki/README.md

 Rough around the edges, since there are many false positives.
 Intended for learning new words that use kanji.
 Use at your own risk.

-Will probably have to manually install ruby-jdict (fork) for it to work.
-Requires 'JMDict' dictionary in the `~/.dicts` folder.
+Will probably have to manually install ruby-jdict (my own fork) for it to work.